 Building a great cheese board doesn’t have to be crazy expensive to look and taste impressive.
-I’m here to show you how to build a beautiful and delicious cheese board on a budget of about $25 with ingredients from either Trader Joe’s, ALDI or Target.
+I’m here to show you how to build a beautiful and delicious cheese and charcuterie boards on a budget of about $25 with ingredients from either Trader Joe’s, ALDI or Target.

 On my mission to make building boards approachable while inspiring others to build them with enthusiasm and confidence, I’m excited to share how to build boards that are budget-friendly.
 I know so many people are hesitant to build a cheese board because of the cost and I’m here to show you it can be amazing without being super expensive.
 In fact, you can build a pretty impressive board for just around $25 that will feed and please 8 or more guests.

-Here are my best tips for shopping for and building a cheese board on a budget:
+My best tips for shopping for and building cheese boards on a tight budget:

-- Look for 2-3 cheeses in a mix of creamy, semi-soft and firm.
-Try to find cheeses that are on special or ones that are less expensive in general.
+- Look for 2-3 cheeses in a mix of creamy, soft cheeses, semi-soft and hard cheese.
+Try to find different types of cheeses that are on special or ones that are less expensive in general.
 I always like to find a full wheel of brie cheese because they look great on a board, feed several people and most are affordable yet still delicious.
 Don’t hesitate to ask the person managing the cheese section of your store for recommendations based on your budget and the number of people you’re hoping to serve.

 - Choose at least one meat that comes in a package with several slices.
 Salami tends to be cheaper than prosciutto and comes in a variety of price points.